chelsilarious/AutoDiff/docs/milestone1.md

 ## Software Organizatoin

 #### What will the directory structure look like?
+cs107project/
+  src/

 #### What modules do you plan on including?
 What is their basic functionality?
 - Numpy:

 #### Where will your test suite live?
 Will you use TravisCI?
 CodeCov?
+Our test suite will live in TravisCI which will be in the /tests directory.

 #### How will you distribute your package (e.g. PyPI)?